ViniGarcia/ViniGarcia/README.md

 ## I'm a researcher, developer, and ...!!

 - My most recent article is entitled "Network Service Topology: Formalization, Taxonomy and the CUSTOM Specification Model" :page_with_curl:
-- My most recent coding project is entitled "COVEN-On-OSv" :computer:
+- My most recent coding project is entitled "HoLMES" :computer:
 - About 2021: just waiting for it (#goawaycovid) :syringe:
 - Fun fact: yes, they exist! :alien: